 Stores Have Higher Overhead

 All this costs money.
-Lots of money.
+A lot of money.
 It is not uncommon for a store to have more invested in its facility and infrastructure costs than the merchandise it carries at a given time.
 These costs are passed onto the customer in the prices of the goods they buy.
 It’s the only way the store can stay in business.

 Buying From an Online Supplier

-- Wider Range Of Kratom—Because their display space is digital, online suppliers can offer as many different strains and forms of Kratom as they can produce.
+- Wider Range Of Kratom—Because their display space is digital, online suppliers can offer as many different strains and forms of kratom as they can produce.
 Different vein colors, powders, extracts, capsules, and topical preparations can all be sold by a single retailer.

 - Lower Rent Costs—Warehouse space costs less than premium retail space, and the savings get passed onto the buyers.
 In addition, because the customer is shopping from the comfort of their homes, there are lower utility requirements than what is needed to create an inviting in-store atmosphere.
-Rather only the utilities needed to suit the needs of the staff and proper Kratom storage are added to the cost.
+Rather only the utilities required to suit the needs of the staff and proper kratom storage are added to the cost.

 - Better Consistency—Experienced suppliers can deliver repeatable results because you will get the same quality product each time.